-Checking the Battery
+7.7 Checking the Battery

-- For a longer battery life, turn off the headlights when not needed. - For a longer battery life, the single ignition time should not exceed 10 seconds, and there should be a minimum interval of 60 seconds between two ignitions.

-If the machine fails to ignite three times in a row, stop igniting and proceed with troubleshooting.

-• If you find it hard to start the engine, replace the battery with an identical one (12 V 45Ahr.).
+- · For a longer battery life, turn off the headlights when not needed. - For a longer battery life, the single ignition time should not exceed 10 seconds, and there should be a minimum interval of 60 seconds between two ignitions. - If the machine fails to ignite three times in a row, stop igniting and proceed with troubleshooting. - If you find it hard to start the engine, replace the battery with an identical one (12 V, 45 Ah).

-Checking the Bucket Teeth
+7.8 Checking the Bucket Teeth

 Check if the bucket teeth are worn or loosened daily.
-Replace them with new bucket if they have become shorter than 5.2 inch (130 mm).
-You can refer to the specification sheet to replace the bucket.
+Replace them with a new bucket if they have become shorter than 5.2 inch (130 mm).